Our knowledge of orthopaedics. Your best health.

 Although doctors can often diagnose hemangiomas based on medical history and physical examination alone, imaging tests can be helpful.

 Magnetic resonance imaging (MRI) scans.
-These scans can create clear images of soft structures like a hemangioma.
+MRI scans can create clear images of soft structures like a hemangioma.
 Hemangiomas in an MRI scan are often described as a "bag of worms" due to the way the blood vessels pack around one another.

 Angiogram.
-In this test, dye is injected into the surrounding blood stream making the hemangioma show up in an x-ray image.
+In this test, dye is injected into the surrounding blood stream making the hemangioma show up in an X-ray image.

 Blood tests.
 If there are multiple tumors or if your symptoms are concerning for a specific disease pattern, your doctor may recommend blood tests for genetic analysis.